anilabraham-IT/IntuneEDU/IntuneEDU/assign-apps.md

 1. From the [Intune for Education dashboard](https://intuneeducation.portal.azure.com), click **Express Configuration**.
 2. Choose the group you want to add apps to.
 Then click **Next**.
 3. Choose one or more apps to deploy to your group.
 Then click **Next**.
 4. The apps will automatically be assigned to your group.
-Continue through Express Configuration. //lenewsad Want to check if there is an early exit option.
+Continue through Express Configuration.

 ##  Assign apps to a single group
 Select a group and install one or more apps to the devices in that group.